gzt5142/DaskDataChunking/_pub_notes.md

 I have found that sidebars do not lay out consistently in the browsers I've tested.
 I almost always prefer the effect of `margin` over `sidebar`.

+See the `back/Appendix_A.ipynb` notebook to see some of these tags in action.

 ### Math

 I don't think it will be relevant for this project -- but you can (if you like) include